linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

     This simple policy will permit any token associated with it to read the secret stored at the KV secret backend path `kv/myservice`.

 2. Load this policy into Vault using the `policy write` subcommand.
-The following command names the aforementioned policy "read-myservice".
+The following command names the aforementioned policy `read-myservice`.

         vault policy write read-myservice policy.hcl